justmeloic/flowgen/README.md

 **Owner / Maintainer:** [Loïc Muhirwa](https://github.com/justmeloic)

-A versatile chat interface that allows users to interact with different AI agents powered by various models and equipped with specialized tools.
+An interface that allows users to interact with different AI agents powered by various models and equipped with specialized tools.

 ## Services